z4kn4fein/stashbox/docs/configuration/container-configuration.md

 ```
 <!-- panels:end -->

-## Re-build Singletons in Child Containers
+## Re-build singletons in child containers
 <!-- panels:start -->
 <!-- div:left-panel -->
 With this option, you can enable or disable the re-building of singletons in child containers.
 It allows the child containers to override singleton dependencies in the parent.